garima440/HPML-Final-Project/README.md

 Low-Rank Adaptation (LoRA), which allows for efficient updates to the model parameters.

-● Implementation of kv Caching: To optimize inference speed by implementing key-value caching mechanisms, allowing for more efficient attention computations.

 ● Implementation of Weights & Biases Sweeps: for hyperparameter optimization using sweeps with the objective to maximize accuracy.